mankoff/viewpoints/README.md

 VIEWPOINTS
 ==========

 viewpoints is a fast interactive linked plotting of large multivariante data sets.
+Currently my build requires the use of `cmake` to build the code.
+The current build is working on Ubuntu 14.04.
+Untested on OS X or Windows.

 Getting the code
 ----------------